scVENUS/PeekabooAV-Installer/README-postinstallation.md

 socat STDIN UNIX-CONNECT:/var/run/peekaboo/peekaboo.sock
 ```

-cd tmopAt this point it's already possible to check files
+At this point it's already possible to check files
 type the following into the previous command to check the
 file.